moggieuk/Happy-Hare/README.md

 When the state of ERCF is unknown, ERCF will perform other movements and look at its sensors to try to ascertain filament location.
 This may modify the above sequence and result in the omission of the fast bowden move for unloads.

 #### Possible loading options (explained in ercf_parameters.cfg template):
-     If you have a toolhead sensor for filament homing:
-        toolhead_homing_max: 35            # Maximum distance to advance in order to attempt to home to toolhead sensor (default 20)
-        toolhead_homing_step: 1.0          # Step size to use when homing to the toolhead sensor (default 1)

-    Options without toolhead sensor (but still needed for calibration with toolhead sensor)

-        extruder_homing_max: 50            # Maximum distance to advance in order to attempt to home the extruder
-        extruder_homing_step: 2.0          # Step size to use when homing to the extruder with collision detection (default 2)

-    For accurate homing and to avoid grinding, tune the gear stepper current reduction

-        extruder_homing_current: 40        # Percentage of gear stepper current to use when extruder homing (TMC2209 only, 100 to disable)

-    How far (mm) to run gear_stepper and extruder together in sync on load and unload.
-This will make loading and unloading more reliable and will act as a "hair pulling" step on unload.
-These settings are optional - use 0 to disable Non zero value for 'sync_load_length' will synchronize the whole homing distance if toolhead sensor is installed

-        sync_load_length: 10               # mm of synchronized extruder loading at entry to extruder
-        sync_unload_length: 10             # mm of synchronized movement at start of bowden unloading

-    This is the distance of the final filament load from the homing point to the nozzle If homing to toolhead sensor this will be the distance from the toolhead sensor to the nozzle If extruder homing it will be the distance from the extruder gears (end of bowden) to the nozzle

-    This value can be determined by manually inserting filament to your homing point (extruder gears or toolhead sensor) and advancing it 1-2mm at a time until it starts to extrude from the nozzle.
-Subtract 1-2mm from that distance distance to get this value.
-If you have large gaps in your purge tower, increase this value.
-If you have blobs, reduce this value.
-    This value will depend on your extruder, hotend and nozzle setup.

-        home_position_to_nozzle: 72        # E.g. Revo Voron with CW2 extruder using extruder homing

-    Advanced and optional.
-If you regularly switch between sensorless and toolhead sensor or you want to optimize extruder unload when using toolhead sensor you can override 'home_position_to_nozzle' with these more specific values (Note that the difference between these two represents the extruder to sensor distance and is used as the final unload distance from extruder.
-An accurate setting can reduce tip noise/grinding on exit from extruder)

-        extruder_to_nozzle: 72		# E.g. Revo Voron with CW2 extruder using extruder homing
-        sensor_to_nozzle: 62		# E.g. Revo Voron with CW2 extruder using toolhead sensor homing

-    Again, these last two settings are optional and can be omitted

-*Obviously the actual distances shown above may be customized*

   **Advanced options**
 When not using synchronous load move the spring tension in the filament held by servo will be leverage to help feed the filament into the extruder.
 This is controlled with the `delay_servo_release` setting.
 It defaults to 2mm and is unlikely that it will need to be altered.